|

 - Paying for certain approved Medicaid expenses, such as pre-burial, items for your house, or specific types if annuity

-- Transferring your home to your child
+- Transferring your home to your child properly without creating a penalty.

-I can help you determine the best course to make you Medicaid eligible.
+We can help you determine the best course to make you Medicaid eligible.
 Then, when it becomes necessary to apply for Medicaid, our office will complete the complicated Medicaid forms.
 Too often people under- estimate the importance of these forms.
 How Medicaid forms are filled out often can be the difference between being granted Medicaid benefits and not being eligible.

 |